6 Best Banks for International Travel of 2025

 Learn More

-Citibank is a strong choice for international wire transfers, especially if both the sender and recipient have Citibank accounts.
+Citibank is a solid option for international wire transfers, especially if both the sender and recipient have Citibank accounts.

-Transfers between Citibank accounts are free, whether domestic or international, making it a cost-effective option for frequent travelers or those sending money abroad regularly.
+Transfers between Citibank accounts are free worldwide, making it a cost-effective choice for frequent travelers or anyone sending money abroad often.

-However, if the recipient doesn’t have a Citibank account, standard wire transfer fees apply, which can be as high as $35 per transaction.
+If the recipient doesn’t have a Citibank account, standard wire fees apply—up to $35 per transfer.

-Additionally, while Citibank doesn’t charge extra for currency conversion, the exchange rate used may include a markup.
-This means the recipient could receive slightly less than the market exchange rate.
+While Citibank doesn’t add an extra charge for currency conversion, its exchange rates may include a markup, which means the recipient could receive less than the market rate.

 Best Bank for No Foreign Transaction Fees